bm98/XPVTraffic/README.md

 e.g. VX-1234  -> HexCode: 001234

 The aircraft type is selected from a variety of airliners, jets, turboprops at random.
-The program selects airways for aircraft routes where the midpoint is within a range of 100nm of the users aircraft position (`TrafficHandler.cs`).
+The program selects airways for aircraft routes where the midpoint is within a range of 100nm of the users aircraft position.
 The route displayed in LiveTraffic are the start and end route Fix/Nav names.
 The aircrafts use Low and High enroute segments to fly along.
 Aircrafts maintain the segments direction restriction.